-Students' Personal Phones
+Students' Personal Phones - Phones away for the day

-Students' phones are not permitted to be used in class, unless specifically required by a teacher.
-All phones must be off or on flight mode and kept in students' bag during class time.
-Students are not permitted to leave classes with their phone.
+Students' phones are not permitted to be used in class, unless specifically required by a teacher, or at interval or lunch time.
+All phones must be off or on flight mode and kept in students' bags during the day Students are not permitted to leave classes with their phone.